A 12-week God Encounter

 Week 8: Affirmation: Reminding Each Other Who We Are in Christ

 All believers get hit with the same lie every day of our lives: “You don’t have what it takes.”
-We need others to look us in the eye and declare the truth: “You are a good man, a loving husband, and a powerful father.”
+We need others to look us in the eye and declare the truth about who we are in Christ.
 Every person craves affirmation, but few will admit it.

 Week 9: Repentance: Genuine Spiritual Transformation